What Is a Payment Gateway? How payment gateway works

 • What Is a White Label Payment Gateway?

-A white label payment gateway is a payment processing solution provided by one company that can be rebranded and customized by another company to appear as if it is their own proprietary service.
+A company provides a white label payment gateway, allowing another company to rebrand and customize it to appear as their own proprietary service.
 This allows businesses to offer payment processing under their own brand name without developing the technology from scratch.

 • Can I Build My Own Payment Gateway?